 - Every property enquiry should be entered into your database so that you can follow-up appropriately in a number of days, months or weeks as the case may dictate.
-Trigger follow-up calls in the database and capture all the results of the calls that you make.
+Trigger follow-up calls in the database and captures all the results of the calls that you make.

 - Get the full contact details of the person that you are talking with before you give out too much information.
 Are they the real decision maker?
 How will you contact them again with other properties as they come onto the market?
 Are they being open and honest with you?

 - Keep a list of well-crafted qualifying questions near the telephone or in your marketing folder; you can then use those questions at any time with an inbound enquiry.
 Those questions should be very specific to your location and property type to help you filter out people that are less genuine and/or potentially time wasting.

 - Some people enquiring about the local property will have little local knowledge when it comes to the location, market rents, sale prices and property availability.
 Drill down on their knowledge, the facts and the budgets they are working to.
 Make sure that they can afford the property they are looking for.
 You may need to give them a quick summation of the local property market.

 - Don’t show or inspect too many properties at any one time.
 Limit the inspections to just 3 or 4 properties so you don’t confuse the prospect in any way.
 Confusion leads to lack of decision.